awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-repository.md

 1. \(Optional\) Choose **Add tag** to add one or more repository tags \(a custom attribute label that helps you organize and manage your AWS resources\) to your repository\.
 For more information, see [Tagging Repositories in AWS CodeCommit](how-to-tag-repository.md)\.

+1. \(Optional\) Select **Enable Amazon CodeGuru Reviewer for Java** if this repository will contain Java code, and you want CodeGuru Reviewer to analyze that Java code\.
+CodeGuru Reviewer uses multiple machine learning models to find Java code defects and to automatically suggest improvements and fixes in pull requests\.
+For more information, see the [https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/Welcome.html](https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/Welcome.html)\.

 1. Choose **Create**\.

 After you create a repository, you can connect to it and start adding code either through the CodeCommit console or a local Git client, or by integrating your CodeCommit repository with your favorite IDE\.
 For more information, see [Setting Up for AWS CodeCommit ](setting-up.md)\.
 You can also add your repository to a continuous delivery pipeline\.
 For more information, see [Simple Pipeline Walkthrough](https://docs.aws.amazon.com/codepipeline/latest/userguide/getting-started-cc.html)\.